-6.6 RULES FOR CALCULATING ACHIEVEMENT LEVELS
+6.7 RULES FOR CALCULATING ACHIEVEMENT LEVELS

 Achievement levels and corresponding cut scores were set during standard setting in summer 2019.
 Students are classified into one of four achievement levels, based on their total score.
-The distribution of achievement levels is summarized in Appendix C. Further, the distribution of scale scores and achievement levels for subgroups described in Section 4.4 are presented in Appendix E.
+The distribution of achievement levels is summarized in Appendix A, Distribution of Scale Scores and Performance Levels.
+Further, the distribution of scale scores and achievement levels for subgroups described in Section 4.4, Differential Item Functioning Analysis are presented in Appendix C, Distribution of Scale Scores and Performance Levels by Subgroup.

-Table 47 lists the cut scores on the reporting scale metrics for each grade.
+Table 53 lists the cut scores on the reporting scale metrics for each grade.